 At Wood Farm School, we are proud of our curious, perceptive historians.
 Our children are expert enquirers: asking questions, thinking critically, and finding evidence to develop their own perspective of the past.

 Children make connections with previous learning, both in history and other subjects as they make comparisons between time periods and contexts and empathise with people from the past.
-For example, when learning about the 'Golden civilization of Baghdad', year 5 children draw on their knowledge of the Anglo Saxons, and the history of Oxford from year 3 and 4, as well as linking their geographical learning about trade to consider what makes a perfect settlement.
+For example, when learning about the 'Golden civilization of Baghdad', year 5 children draw on their knowledge of the Anglo Saxons and Stone and Bronze age, from years 3 and 4, as well as linking their geographical learning about trade to consider what makes a perfect settlement.
 Children learn about turning points in the history of our world, both in the local area, and further afield, as well as a diverse range of significant historical figures who have had an impact on history.

 Reading is a key tool they use to learn about the past, along with exploring historical artefacts and scrutinising images and children are confident evaluating the reliability and usefulness of information to draw their conclusions.

 What you will see:

 Children placing their learning within a historical chronology, to draw comparison between different periods, and think about the legacy of people, events and achievements both at the time and beyond

 Children posing historical questions and actively seeking the answers with their peers how to answer them

 Children using their reading skills to find out about the past, and expressing their understanding of the past with beautiful pieces of extended writing which puts their literacy skills into practice.

 Ambitious children developing powerful knowledge of the past, and seeking to deepen their this knowledge further.

 Children justifying their ideas about the past, giving evidence for their opinions.